pycascades/welcome-wagon-2019/dining_guide.rst

 The closest food to Kane Hall is on University Way Northeast which is often referred to as The Ave.
 The Ave has many food options often marked by the cheapness and proximity to campus.
-There is also several coffee shops including Starbucks and several local spots.
+There are also several coffee shops including Starbucks and several local spots.
 There are many spot just west of campus and additional options north.